packetjanitor/JNPRFastFabricDeployment/BuildTheAutomationMachine/README.txt

 ~ansible-galaxy install Juniper.junos,1.4.3~   <— Case sensitive

-Update the /etc/hosts file with all of your clients in it.
+Update the /etc/hosts file with all of your networking devices to match your network.
 I leave the IPv6 information at the bottom.

 ~sudo vi etc/hosts~
 user@host$ more /etc/hosts